freddyVandalay/TankAI/README.md

 	Unlike behaviour one, " attack on sight" has what can be considered as two states.
 One wander state and one attack state.
 The NPC is allowed to wander until an enemy is in sigtht, which will promptthe NPC to attack its enemy.

-Methodology
+***Methodology

-Navigation: To be a to create some form of awareness of it the world around the NPC, the implementation of "sensors" or more specificly 6 vectors are being used.
+Navigation: To be able to create some form of awareness of the world around the NPC, the implementation of "sensors" or more specificly, 6 vectors are being used.
-One straight ahead and two vectors 45 degress one each side of the middle vector.
-And the same concept is applied back point in the opposite direction.
+One pointing straight ahead and two vectors 45 degress one each side of the middle vector.
+And the same concept is applied at the back.
-(The sensors pointing towards the back are not used in this implementation).
+(The sensors pointing from the back are not used in this implementation).
 These vectors ar used to send out ray casts to detect colossions with objects within the world.
-Each vectors collision status is stored with a boolean value on the blackboard.
-Depending on the status pattern of the vectors combined new blackboard values can be created.
+Each vector's collision-status is stored with a boolean value on the blackboard.
+Depending on the status-pattern of the vectors combined, new blackboard values can be created.

 	Ex 1.
 If vector pointing straight head and the vector pointing forward 45 degrees to the right are both detecting collision, a sharp turn to the left will be executed.
 	Ex 2.
 If only the vector pointing forward 45 degrees to the right is detecting, only a slight turn the left will be executed to 	avoid the obsticle.

-Unpredictability: To give the NPC a unpredictble element, a  combination of Selectors and the NPBehave.Random have been the choosen method.
-Using a random selector is a popular method to use to create this kind of behaviour but were no found in the NPBehave library and therefore this alternative method were used instead to recreate a similar behaviour.
+Unpredictability: To give the NPC an unpredictble element, a combination of Selectors and the NPBehave.Random have been the choosen as amethod.
+The use of random selector is a popular method to create this kind of behaviour but were no found in the NPBehave library and therefore this alternative method were used instead to recreate a similar behaviour.

-To give the NPC a slight realistic feel, travelling speed is on some occations slowed down before avoidig an obsticle.
-Or sometimes if the NPC reaches a dead end it sometimes reverse and turn while sometimes it stops and turns.
-These are a implementation design to make the NPC look clever and more realistic.
+To give the NPC a more realistic feel, the travelling speed is on some occations slowed down before avoidig an obsticle.
+And sometimes if the NPC reaches a dead end it sometimes reverse and turn while sometimes it stops and turns.
+This implementation-design makes the NPC look clever and more realistic.
 This behaviour is acheived by assigning a probability value for a node to be executed using NPBehave.Random.

 Video tech demo: